drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 curl somesite.com/uploads/ -T somefile.txt
 ```

-Find out how to test a web server for various HTTP methods and method overrides at [ivan-sincek/forbidden](https://github.com/ivan-sincek/forbidden).

 | Option | Description |
 | --- | --- |
 | -d | Sends the specified data in a POST request to the HTTP server |